 Kindergarten through 5th grade and their family!

 Scouting programs in Pembroke are supported by the Mayflower Council.
 Pembroke is part of the Cranberry Harbors District representing twelve towns from Cohasset to Plymouth.
 Professional staff supports local scouting units by providing training to adult leaders/volunteers, programming and resources.
-Pack 105 cares about strengthening family relationships, provide caring mentors, inspiring civic pride and compassion through service to others and working on self-confidence through achievement and recognition.
+Pack 105 Cub Scouts care about strengthening family relationships, provide caring mentors, inspiring civic pride and compassion through service to others and working on self-confidence through achievement and recognition.

 Scouting teaches family values.
 We know that children do not join scouting just to build character.
 They join because it is FUN!
 Scouting is FUN with a PURPOSE!